DannyDainton/All-Things-Postman/README.md

 > "Restful-booker is a Create Read Update Delete (CRUD) Web API that comes with authentication features and loaded with a bunch of bugs for you to explore"

-I would recommend taking a look through the API [documentation](https://restful-booker.herokuapp.com/) to get a feel for the type of requests we will be making within the example guides.
+I would recommend taking a look through the API [documentation](https://restful-booker.herokuapp.com/apidoc/index.html) to get a feel for the type of requests we will be making within the example guides.
 We'll get very familiar using the GET, POST, PUT and DELETE verbs and pairing these with the powerful features of Postman.

-All the requests that we will be making, will be included in a collection, that can be imported directly into your local Postman application.
+All the requests that we will be making, will be included in a `collection` file, that can be imported directly into your local Postman application.
 It will start quite basic but we will be building these collections and incorporating features such as:

-- Environment and Global Variables
+- Collection, Environment and Global Variables
 - Preset Headers (Saving you a bunch of time)
 - Pre-Request Scripts (Writing basic JavaScript to create new data with each request and other cool things)
 - Tests ([Chai](http://chaijs.com/api/) style assertions)